-These FAQs relate solely to our 'Discover, Explore, Inspire' programme.
-These activities are led by volunteers and include guided walks and navigation sessions.
-We hope you find them helpful but if you require further information please contact us email@example.com or phone 01539 724 555.
+These FAQs relate solely to our volunteer-led activities and include guided walks and navigation sessions.
+We hope you find them helpful but if you require further information please email us at email@example.com or phone 01539 724 555.
 We are very happy to help.

 Booking is recommended but you can just turn up to most of our activities.
 Arrive early to avoid disappointment.
-Spaces on walks are limited to 20 people on Easy, Easy plus and Moderate grade walks and 12 on Hard and Very hard grade walks.
-Please bring correct change with you.
+Spaces on walks are limited to 20 people on Easy, Easy plus and Moderate grade walks and 12 on Hard and Very Hard grade walks.

-Short, flat walks going at a leisurely pace around 3–5 km or 2-3 miles.
+Short walks of 4 – 7 km (2.5 – 4.5 miles) on level ground going at a leisurely pace.
 Usually suitable for pushchairs (may need to lift over small obstructions).
-Comfortable shoes or trainers can be worn.

-Short walks of 3-8 km or 2-5 miles.
+Short walks of 4 – 10 km (2.5 – 6 miles).
 Paths may be rough and uneven with some short ascents and descents.
-Walking boots may be required - check listings.
+Walking boots may be required - check individual listings.

 Why don’t all walks coincide with the arrival and departure of buses?